Mindfulness for Beginners

 - be introduced to ways of developing and sustaining a mindfulness practice and integrating your practice into daily life

-- experience guided meditations
+- experience guided meditation

 - experience the peace, tranquillity and beauty of Sharpham House and Estate